symfony/symfony/UPGRADE-2.6.md

 --------------

  * The `PdoSessionHandler` to store sessions in a database changed significantly.
+   This introduced a **backwards-compatability** break in the schema of the session table.
+The following changes must be made to your session table:

+   - Add a new integer column called `sess_lifetime`.
+Assuming you have the default column and table names, in MySQL this would be:
+       ALTER TABLE `session` ADD `sess_lifetime` INT NOT NULL ;
+   - Change the data column (default: `sess_value`) to be a Blob type.
+In MySQL this would be:
+      ALTER TABLE `session` CHANGE `sess_value` `session_value` BLOB NOT NULL;

+   There is also an [issue](https://github.com/symfony/symfony/issues/12834) that affects Windows servers.

+   The changes to the `PdoSessionHandler` are:
    - By default, it now implements session locking to prevent loss of data by concurrent access to the same session.
      - It does so using a transaction between opening and closing a session.
 For this reason, it's not recommended to use the same database connection that you also use for your application logic.